ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 1. The BLAS is a library; it cannot be inlined.

-2. The BLAS standard requires error checking and reporting, through a user-replaceable subroutine `XERBLA`.
+2. The BLAS standard requires error checking and reporting (see above).
 For small problems, error checking might take more time than actually solving the problem.

 3. The BLAS takes arrays by pointer, with run-time dimensions.
    Neither is optimal for very small matrices and vectors.